UIC offers early voting on campus this week

-CHICAGO (WLS) --The University of Chicago-Illinois is offering early voting on campus until Friday, ahead of the March 20 primary election.
+CHICAGO (WLS) --The University of Illinois at Chicago is offering early voting on campus until Friday, ahead of the March 20 primary election.

 The effort aims to boost the number of young voters, who traditionally have low turnout.